Layer (film)

 Layer (Пласт) is a 2022 Russian crime drama film directed by Stanislav Sapachyov.
 It stars Vladimir Vdovichenkov and Kirill Käro.

 The tape is available for viewing exclusively in the KION online cinema from April 1, 2022.

 It was theatrically released on April 14, 2022, by Planeta Inform Film Distribution.

 Plot

-Yevgeny Sergeyevich sets a difficult task for Slava and Zhenya: they need to sell a contraband sun stone, as a result of which Zhenya has an idea how to quickly become what he dreamed of being since childhood.
-But what is he capable of this and will he be able to maintain friendship with Slava?
+Yevgeny Sergeyevich sets a difficult task for Slava and Zhenya: they need to sell a contraband sun stone, as a result of which Zhenya has an idea how to quickly become who he dreamed of being since childhood.
+But is he capable to do so and will he be able to maintain friendship with Slava?